Contents

 7 | Kensal Green Cemetery

-Kensal Green Cemetery was the first Magnificent Seven cemetery, established in 1833.
+Kensal Green Cemetery was the first of the Magnificent Seven cemeteries, established in 1833.
 Kensal Green Cemetery was initially known as the General Cemetery of All Souls.
 It’s still in use today and is a relatively busy cemetery, as we experienced when we visited.

 The most famous resident of Kensal Green Cemetery is Isambard Kingdom Brunel, one of the world’s greatest engineers.